ilikescience/ilikescience.github.io/_posts/2018-01-12-p-np-design.markdown

 Can we make a list of all the things that will be automated?

 This was the subject of a letter John Nash sent to the National Security Agency in 1965.[^2] In it, Nash speculated that there may be mathematical processes that are impossible to automate.
-If these hypotheses were correct, the NSA could theoretically encrypt a message in a way that is impossible to break.
+If his hypothesis was correct, the NSA could encrypt a message in a way that is impossible to break.

-Aa similar idea was explored in 1966 by Kurt Gödel to John von Neumann.
-In a letter, Gödel wondered if mathematical proofs be solved automatically.
+Similar ideas were explored in 1966 by mathematician Kurt Gödel.
+In a letter to John von Neumann, Gödel wondered if mathematical proofs be solved automatically.
 If so, how long would it take a machine to solve a given problem?
 Would mathematicians be out of a job soon?[^3]

-These letters kicked off a line of inquiry would lead to the most important questions in all of mathematics, referred to today as **P vs. NP.** Understanding P v.s NP is the key to understanding what will and will not be automated by computers — including graphic design.
+These letters begin a process that eventually leads to the most important questions in all of mathematics, referred to today as **P vs. NP.** Understanding P v.s NP is the key to understanding what will and will not be automated by computers — including graphic design.

 ## The Millennium Prize